 Chopra explains that acceptance simply means that you make a commitment: ‘Today I will accept people, situations, circumstances and events as they occur.’
 This means you will know that this moment is as it should be, because the whole universe is as it should be”.

 Responsibility means “not blaming anyone or anything for your situation, including yourself.
 This allows you the ability to have a creative response to the situation as it is now.
 All problems contain the seeds of opportunity, and this awareness allows you to take the moment and transform it to a better situation or thing.”

 Finally, he describes the most important component of getting into the ‘zone’, namely becoming defenseless.
 He defines this process as “relinquishing the need to convince or persuade others of your point of view.
 If you relinquish this need you will in that relinquishment gain access to enormous amounts of energy that have been previously wasted”.

 Does this mean that we should always remain silent when we are made victims, or look the other way when we see atrocities committed?
 Not at all.
 Nelson Mandela did not remain silent.
 Neither did Mahatma Ghandi.
 But they also came to the realization during the course of their lives that using force to convince others was not the best way to change the world.
-“An eye for an eye makes the whole world blind”, said Ghandi.
-“If you want to make peace with your enemy, you have to work with your enemy.
-Then he becomes your partner”, said Mandela.

 But it gets easier with practice and one does become stronger.
 And while I learn to let go more and more each day, I find comfort in the words of Jack Kornfield who once said that “a genuine spiritual path is not to avoid difficulties but to learn the art of making mistakes wakefully, to bring them to the transformative power of our heart”.